Jack Hughes Game Preview: Devils vs. Wild

 Hughes Season Stats Insights

+- Hughes has averaged 21:48 of ice time this season (with a plus-minus of 0).

-- Hughes has scored a goal in a game three times this season over seven games played, with multiple goals in two of those contests.
+- In three of eight games this year Hughes has scored a goal, including two games with multiple goals.

-- Hughes has recorded a point in all seven games he's played this season, with multiple points in five of them.
+- Hughes has a point in seven of eight games this season, with multiple points in five of them.

-- Hughes has an assist in five of seven games this year, with multiple assists on four occasions.
+- In five of eight games this year, Hughes has registered an assist, and in four of those matches recorded two or more.

-- The implied probability that Hughes hits the over on his points prop total is 51.2%, based on the odds.
+- The implied probability is 47.6% that Hughes hits the over on his points over/under based on the odds.

-- The implied probability of Hughes going over his assist prop bet, based on the odds, is 67.5%.
+- There is an implied probability of 63.6% of Hughes going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.